Home Presses Intro Site Map P.R. Chemicals Answers Secure Shopping Cart

 • Avoid high tin ratios.

-The steel mould cylinders will tend to "solder" to a high tin content alloy.
+The mould bores will tend to "solder" to a high tin content alloy.
 Using antimony to harden the lead instead of tin will help prevent this.
 Casting solder alloys is not recommended.

 • Avoid bismuth alloys.